The Three Kingdoms: The Path of Righteousness 22: Chapter 22

 墨書 Inktalez

-The Master of the mansion helped the two children inside and lit the lamps.
-The faint glow dispelled some of the chill, revealing Emperor Shao and King of Chenliu, both covered in mud and looking disheveled.
+The master of the mansion helped the two children inside and lit the lamps.
+The dim light dispelled some of the chill, revealing Emperor Shao and King of Chenliu, both covered in mud and looking disheveled.
 He settled them into chairs and poured a cup of warm water, gently asking, "Whose children are you?
 How did you end up in such a state?"
 0

-Emperor Shao lowered his head in silence, cradling the cup with trembling fingers.
-King of Chenliu glanced at his brother, bit his lip, and finally spoke, "We are not ordinary children.
+Emperor Shao lowered his head in silence, his hands trembling as he held the cup.
+King of Chenliu glanced at his brother, bit his lip, and finally spoke up, "We are not ordinary children.
 This is His Majesty the Emperor, and I am his brother, King of Chenliu.
 We were forced to flee due to the chaos caused by the Ten Eunuchs."
 0

-The Master of the mansion was taken aback, the light in his hand flickering slightly as shock registered on his face.
+The master of the mansion was taken aback, the lamp in his hand shaking slightly as shock filled his face.
 "What?"
 He slowly crouched down to examine the two children closely.
-Their demeanor was distinctly different from that of ordinary commoners; an innate sense of nobility made him instinctively believe their words.
+Their demeanor was markedly different from that of common beggars; an innate sense of nobility made him instinctively believe their words.
 0

-Cui Yi lifted his head and saw Emperor Shao's haggard yet resolute expression.
-His eyes reddened slightly as he bowed deeply once more.
-"Your Majesty is revered; how could I dare be negligent!
-The world is in chaos now with the Ten Eunuchs causing turmoil, forcing loyal officials into hiding.
-It is my honor to provide shelter for Your Majesty!"
+Cui Yi lifted his head and saw Emperor Shao's haggard yet determined expression.
+His eyes reddened as he bowed deeply again.
+"Your Majesty deserves all respect; how could I be negligent!
+In these chaotic times with the Ten Eunuchs causing turmoil and loyal officials forced into hiding, it is my honor to provide shelter for Your Majesty!"
 0

-He stood up quickly and retreated to one side, instructing his family to prepare food.
-Soon, steaming plates of simple yet heartfelt dishes were brought out.
+He stood up quickly and stepped aside, instructing his family to prepare food.
+Soon, steaming plates of simple yet heartfelt dishes were brought in.
 He knelt beside the table, carefully handing a bowl of rice to Emperor Shao.
 "Your Majesty, please eat something first; you and King of Chenliu are too thin."
 0

 Cui Yi watched the two children with tears welling in his eyes.
 He made a silent vow that no matter what happened, he would protect both the Emperor and King of Chenliu; he could not allow them to suffer any further harm.
 0